sc0ttkclark/wordpress-fields-api/docs/terminology.md

 See [Object Types and Names](https://github.com/sc0ttkclark/wordpress-fields-api/blob/master/docs/object-types-and-names.md) for more details.

-## Object Names
+## Object Subtypes

-Object Names are names of subsets of data, like Post Types, Taxonomies, or Comment Types.
+Object Subtypes are names of subsets of data, like Post Types, Taxonomies, or Comment Types.

 See [Object Types and Names](https://github.com/sc0ttkclark/wordpress-fields-api/blob/master/docs/object-types-and-names.md) for more details